 So was the biblical author trying to make a connection between Eve and Asherah?
 Or are all the similarities merely a coincidence?

-Reinstating the Divine Woman in Judaism by Jenny Kien:
+According to Reinstating the Divine Woman in Judaism by Jenny Kien:

 Adam names his wife Hawah or Mother of All Living Things (Gen. 3:20).Considering what we now know about Asherah, it should be clear that at any time in the second or early first millennium BCE, when a woman is called "Mother of All Living Things," the text must have something to do with the great goddess Asherah.
 Indeed, even though biblical scholars are extremely cautious, Hawah's connection with Asherah still shimmers through their analysis.
 In a careful examination of the speeches in which Hawah named Cain (Gen. 4:1), biblical scholar Ilana Pardes writes: